Eugen888-oss/PP6/README.md

 #### Reflection Questions

 1. **Is Python’s print behavior closer to Bash, Assembly, or C?
 Explain.**
+The behavior is close to bash, near to mashine code.
 2. **Can you inspect a Python script’s binary with `objdump`?
 Why or why not?**
+No.
 ---

 **Remember:** Stop working after **90 minutes** and document where you stopped.